schoonhovenrichard/LEAN_CNN_pruning/README.md

 ```

 ## Running tests
 The package contains correctness tests of a number of building block algorithms used in LEAN pruning.
-To optionally perform these tests,
+To optionally perform these tests run

-1. move to the `tests` directory, and run
 ```
 py.test
 ```